 When a new patch is available, follow this testing sequence:

 Dependency compatibility check: Review the patch release notes for Python dependency changes.
-Run
+Run pip install --dry-run or similar to verify no conflicts exist with your current environment.

 Database migration validation: Superset patches sometimes include database schema migrations.
 In staging, apply the patch and verify migrations complete without errors.
 Check that existing dashboards still load and queries still execute.